A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 \subsection{BPHZ-choice of \texorpdfstring{$c$}{c} and divergent bounds}

 In this subsection, we argue that the infra-red part of (\ref{eq:pi_generic}) enforces a canonical choice of $c$, for given regularization parameter $\tau$.
 In fact, our inductive construction algorithm for $(\Pi_x,c)$ is unique, as a benefit of working on the whole space-time and avoiding a non-canonical infra-red truncation of the heat kernel $(\partial_2-\partial_1^2)^{-1}$.
+See \cite[Theorem~1.3]{Tem23} for a much stronger uniqueness statement.

 For the rest of this subsection we fix a populated and not purely polynomial $\beta$.
-We start by observing that the PDE (\ref{eq:model}) combined with the estimate (\ref{eq:pi_generic}) uniquely determine $\Pi_{x\beta}$ given $\Pi_{x\beta}^{-}$.
+We start by observing that the PDE (\ref{eq:model}) combined with the estimate (\ref{eq:pi_generic}) uniquely determines $\Pi_{x\beta}$ given $\Pi_{x\beta}^{-}$.
 Indeed, the difference $w$ of two solutions satisfies $(\partial_2-\partial_1^2)w=0$.
 Appealing to estimate (\ref{eq:pi_generic}) for $|y-x|\uparrow\infty$, a Liouville argument shows that $w$ is a (random) polynomial of (parabolic) degree $\le|\beta|$.
 By (\ref{irrational}), this strengthens to being a polynomial of degree $<|\beta|$.
 Appealing to (\ref{eq:pi_generic}) for $|y-x|\downarrow0$, we learn that this polynomial must vanish.
 We refer to the proof of Proposition \ref{prop:change_of_basepointII} for details on an annealed version of this Liouville argument.